a2ncer/web-battleship/readme.md

 ## Battleship API

-You can see simple **[demo](http://playinpoker.ml)**.
 You can create a new game and share game's ID with other user that can join and play with you.

 **Simple interface manual:**
 - `Start new Game` - create new game, shows game id.